-This Appendix provides information on (1) the effect of ARRA on OMB Circular A-133 audits; (2) elimination of granting extensions; (3) clarification of low-risk auditee criteria; (4) safe harbor for treatment of a large loan and loan guarantee programs in Type A program determination; and (5) common audit deficiencies cited in the report entitled Report on the National Single Audit Sampling Project, prepared by the President's Council on Integrity and Efficiency (PCIE) and the Executive Council on Integrity and Efficiency (ECIE).
+This Appendix provides information on (1) the effect of ARRA on OMB Circular A-133 audits; (2) elimination of granting extensions; (3) clarification of low-risk auditee criteria; (4) safe harbor for treatment of a large loan and loan guarantee programs in Type A program determination; and (5) common audit deficiencies cited in the report entitled Report on the National Single Audit Sampling Project, prepared by the President's Council on Integrity and Efficiency (PCIE) and the Executive Council on Integrity and Efficiency (ECIE), as well as some agency and program-specific advisories that affect the A-133 audit.
+Appendix VII also includes a list of ARRA programs not included in the Supplement and a list of ARRA programs not subject to the A-133 audit.

-SAS 70 Examinations of EBT Service Organizations (Appendix VIII)
+Standards for Attestation Engagements (SSAE) No. 16 Examinations of EBT Service Organizations (Appendix VIII)

-This Appendix provides guidance on audits of State electronic benefits transfer (EBT) service providers (service organizations) regarding the issuance, redemption, and settlement of benefits under the Supplemental Nutrition Assistance Program (CFDA 10.551) in accordance with the American Institute of Certified Public Accountants (AICPA) Statement on Auditing Standards (SAS) No. 70, Service Organizations.
+This Appendix provides guidance on audits of State electronic benefits transfer (EBT) service providers (service organizations) regarding the issuance, redemption, and settlement of benefits under the Supplemental Nutrition Assistance Program (CFDA 10.551) in accordance with the American Institute of Certified Public Accountants (AICPA) Statement on Standards for Attestation Engagements (SSAE) No. 16, Reporting on Controls at a Service Organization.